How to register for homeschooling in Queensland

 Step 2 – Complete the Euka Registration questionnaire

 Complete the Euka Registration questionnaire in the Parent Portal.
-Once we receive your response, we’ll generate your child’s learning plans within 48 hours.
+Once we receive your response, we will generate your child’s education program documentation quickly.

 Step 3 – Download learning plans